List of Fraggle Rock characters: Red Fraggle

-Red Fraggle (performed by Karen Prell in the live-action series, voiced by Barbara Goodson in the animated series) has an exuberant and athletic nature in contrast to her best friend Mokey.
+Red Fraggle (performed by Karen Prell in the original live-action series, and Fraggle Rock: Back to the Rock and voiced by Barbara Goodson in the animated series) has an exuberant and athletic nature in contrast to her best friend Mokey.
 She is one of the best swimmers among the Fraggles.
 Red has a yellowish orange hue, red hair, and wears a red sweater.
 She is also highly cynical of her friends' plans and ideas, and often teases Gobo about his Uncle Traveling Matt (occasionally yawning while he reads the postcards, or incensing Gobo by calling Matt's adventures "Fiction", "Fairy Tales", etc.).
 While on the surface, she tends to be competitive, stubborn, arrogant, and rather insensitive, on the inside, Red has proven to be one of the friendliest of Fraggles, perhaps second only to Wembley.
 Red, like Gobo, wants to be in control, and there is often friction between them over who should be the one in charge (although she has admitted she secretly admires Gobo, and the two are mostly playful with each other).
 During the course of the show, Red and Mokey become roommates; they get off to a rocky start before improving their friendship.

 Mo Rocca described her on VH1's I Love the 80s: Strikes Back as the "buck the establishment Fraggle" (comparable to Peppermint Patty of the Peanuts Gang).

 She was designed by Michael K. Frith and built by Rollie Krewson.